Even though I’m fascinated by sound, by music, by radio and by radio journalism and its derivatives, I have a wary relationship to podcasting.

 So I’m flummoxed by the fact that my favorite podcast right now is “The Turnaround.”
 It’s very meta, as younger and smarter people said back in 2012.
 Each episode runs an hour or so, and consists of the host, Jesse Thorn, talking to famous and semi-famous people about…talking.
 More specifically, Thorn talks to people who specialize in interviewing.

 So what keeps Turnaround from swallowing its own tail?
-Well, Thorn is an engaging host and he asks good questions, knows how to keep the conversation going; there’s an emphasize on the real-world craft aspects of interviewing; and as it turns out, it’s just interesting to listen to interviewers talk about how they feel about what they do.
+Well, Thorn is an engaging host and he asks good questions, knows how to keep the conversation going; there’s an emphasis on the real-world craft aspects of interviewing; and as it turns out, it’s just interesting to listen to interviewers talk about how they feel about what they do.
 There’s alchemy to Turnaround, the whole (Thorn plus interview subject) is greater than the sum of its two parts.

 I’ve listened to four or five of them this weekend, and bits from several stick with me – how Errol Morris ended up liking Robert McNamara; Susan Orlean on being so into music that she was more comfortable interviewing musicians whose music she didn’t care for; Brooke Gladstone explaining why she’ll edit answers together, but won’t re-record her questions after the interview ; Louis Theroux talking about how having a British accent can help, when it comes to getting people on the fringes of American society to trust you.